Paychex Flex time tracking for field crews

 Clox's Paychex export is a CSV built for the Paychex Flex Standard Payroll Import (the preprocessing import).
 It has 16 columns.
 Clox writes one row per employee per pay component, so an employee with overtime gets a regular row and an overtime row.

 How overtime is handled.
 Clox splits overtime before it writes the file.
 Regular hours go on the regular row and overtime hours go on a separate overtime row, with double-time folded into the overtime hours.
-You are not doing that math, and you are not splitting it inside Paychex.
+You're not doing that math, and you're not splitting it inside Paychex.

 Set it up once